For just $1.25 each way, or less if you opt for a multi-day pass, streetcars in New Orleans are an inexpensive and fun way to navigate the city.

 The St. Charles Streetcar

 The historic St. Charles Avenue streetcar, which runs in and past storied streets on a 13-mile route, is a tourist bargain at $1.25 per ride.
-If you buy a pass, you can get off and on to take a closer look (or photos) at places that catch your interest.
+If you buy a pass, you can get off and on to take a closer look at the places that catch your interest.

 The most popular place to catch the St. Charles Streetcar is at Canal and Carondelet streets since most tourists stay in hotels in the French Quarter or downtown.
-The streetcar stops are rather nondescript; just look for the yellow sign that reads "Car Stop" on a pole near the corner.
+Just look for the yellow sign that reads "Car Stop" on a pole near the corner.

 Other Streetcar Lines

 The Loyola/UPT Line, which began service in 2013, takes train and bus passengers from the Union Passenger Terminal to Canal Street and the French Quarter.
-These are modern cars with air conditioning; don't expect a tourist experience.
+These are modern cars with air conditioning, so don't expect a tourist experience.